CazacuRazvanAndrei/DJK/Lab-01-Setting-UP-a-working-Environment/Readme.md

 It is also possible to follow along with this book if you have a Linux distribution as your operating system, such as Ubuntu 18.04 or newer.
 I will try to indicate where commands and samples differ significantly from the ones on macOS or Windows.

+# Summary
+In this chapter, we set up and configured our personal or working environment so that we can productively work with Docker containers.
+This equally applies for developers, DevOps, and operations engineers.
+In that context, we make sure that we use a good editor, have Docker for macOS or Docker for Windows installed, and can use docker-machine to create VMs in VirtualBox or Hyper-V, which we can then use to run and test containers.

+In the next chapter, we're going to learn all of the important facts about containers.
+For example, we will explore how we can run, stop, list, and delete containers, but more than that, we will also dive deep into the anatomy of containers.

+# Further reading
+Consider the following links for further reading:

+- Chocolatey - The Package Manager for Windows at https://chocolatey.org/
+- Install Docker Toolbox on Windows: https://dockr.ly/2nuZUkU
+- Run Docker on Hyper-V with Docker Machine at http://bit.ly/2HGMPiI
+- Developing inside a Container at https://code.visualstudio.com/docs/remote/containers